hansungj/NLPLab/README.md

 this can also be run using early stopping by setting early stopping > 0.
 We use huggingface implementation for pretrained transformer models.

+To replicate the baseline accuracy score of 61.82%, run

 ```
 python scripts/train.py \
 --model_type pretrained-transformers-cls \
 --pretrained_name bert-base-uncased \
+--train_tsv <PROVIDE TRAIN TSV DIRECTORY HERE - IF NOT PROVIDED WILL BE ASSUMED data/alphanli/tsv/train.tsv>
+--val_tsv <PROVIDE VAL TSV DIRECTORY HERE - IF NOT PROVIDED WILL BE ASSUMED data/alphanli/tsv/val_split.tsv>
+--test_tsv <PROVIDE TEST TSV DIRECTORY HERE - IF NOT PROVIDED WILL BE ASSUMED data/alphanli/tsv/test_split.tsv>
 --batch_size 128 \
 --early_stopping 0 \
 --num_epochs 10 \